vezzolter/DSA/DataStructures/Queue/Queue.md

 ##  Linear Queue
-**Detailed Overview**:
-1. Keeping its educational aim in mind, the `LQ` class developed here closely resembles the behavior of `std::queue`, with minor adjustments aimed at emphasizing simplicity and focusing on the core aspects of the data structure.
+Keeping its educational aim in mind, the `LQ` class developed here closely resembles the behavior of `std::queue`, with minor adjustments aimed at emphasizing simplicity and focusing on the core aspects of the data structure.

-2. One significant design decision is the implementation of a linear queue solely based on a linked list.
+One significant design decision is the implementation of a linear queue solely based on a linked list.
 While the library container provides the option to choose whichever fits the application's idea more, by default, it is implemented on the basis of a deque.
-This decision was made to avoid the complexities associated with navigating the intricate hierarchy of classes and templates, allowing for a focus on the key features of the ADT.
 <p align="center"><img src="./img/simplificationLQ.png"/></p>

+**Detailed Overview**:
-3. The `LQ` class is declared in `LinearQueue.h` header file and defined in `LinearQueu.cpp` source file.
+1. The `LQ` class is declared in `LinearQueue.h` header file and defined in `LinearQueu.cpp` source file.
 This approach is adopted to ensure encapsulation, modularity and compilation efficiency.
 Testing of the class functionalities is conducted within the `main()` function located in the `Main.cpp` file.
-4. Whole class declaration:
+2. Whole class declaration:
 ```cpp
 template<class T>
 class LQ {